-Agritech is a sector frequently in the news today.
+Agritech is a sector frequently appearing in the news today.
 It is not just a booming sector, but also one essential for all our lives.
 I, Yagnesh Sanghrajka, founder and CFO at 100X.VC, welcome Hemendra Mathur to share his insights about the same.
-He has worked in VCs, Private Equities and has a lot of experience investing and supporting innovation in Agritech start-ups.
+He has worked in VCs, private equity and has a lot of experience investing and supporting innovation in Agritech start-ups.

 Significant changes in the Agritech space during COVID

 Start-ups are facing many challenges due to the lock-down being imposed in an important phase of growing staple crops.
 There has been rapid development in streamlining start-ups and connecting the farmer to the end consumer.
 Start-ups like Ninjakart have played a key role in this value chain.
 It is also crucial that farmers receive seeds and fertilizers at the right time.
 While satellite imagery has helped significantly, there is still a long way to go.
 There have been a bunch of great initiatives in this space, building huge momentum despite the tremendous challenges.

 Many start-ups in this space have scaled up and undergone 10x revenue jumps due to the current situation.
 They have focused on locking in clients as well as booming innovation with technology and digitization.

 We already have more than 500 start-ups in the agritech sector.
 Phenomenal digitization has taken place in the past few years with developments like satellite imaging and spectrometry.
 Post-COVID-19, it is highly possible that consumer behavior will change and they will seek more accountability from the food supply chain.
 That is why, food safety, grading, and quality should be of utmost importance across the value chain today.
 Currently, most clients for Agritech start-ups are food processing companies.